 More Hands-On Teaching Ideas

-If you are looking for more activities and ideas to do in the classroom, or at home with kids, below are some of my favourite and most popular learning activities.
+If you enjoyed the balloon paint art activity and are looking for more activities and ideas to do in the classroom, or at home with kids, below are some of my favourite and most popular learning activities.

 From science experiments, quiet books and clay animals craft ideas to escape rooms and printables, there are lots of things to keep kids busy and learning.
 Click image for activity description.